markv58/PiCamMonitor/README.md

 * triple_feed2 The camera to display in the top right panel
 * triple_feed3 The camera to display in the bottom right panel.
 Any of the 4 cams, cam1 cam2 cam3 or cam4

-After changing a parameter and saving, restart the node.
+After changing or adding any parameter(s) and saving, restart the node.

 After a restart, check the log for any errors.
 If you see a repeated connect disconnect, restart Polyglot to clear.
 There is a bug in Polyglot that may require you to re-fresh the page in order to see new log items.